Facebook Portal TV full review

 Portal TV: Setup and use

 I purchased a Portal TV for my parents so that they could chat more easily to my brother who lives in Canada, and to avoid family get-togethers where we each pass around Dad's iPad to have the same conversation one by one over a video call.
-In theory it's ideal for their needs, but there is one catch that caught me out: you must have a Facebook account to set up Portal TV - at least for now.
+In theory it's ideal for their needs, but there is one catch that caught me out: upon launch you needed to have a Facebook account to set up Portal TV.
+Thankfully you can now also connect via WhatsApp, though this feature addition didn't come early enough to help me.

-Thankfully it is possible to create a Facebook account and not use it for anything other than logging into Portal, and once it is set up you can add your WhatsApp contacts via WhatsApp Web.
+It is worth knowing, nevertheless, that it is possible to create a Facebook account and not use it for anything other than logging into Portal, and once it is set up in this way you can add your WhatsApp contacts via WhatsApp Web.
 You will need to be Facebook friends with anyone you wish to set up a Portal user account for, however, and up to four accounts can be set up on the device.
 Switching between them is simple - almost a little too simple.

 We found the setup process took longer than we'd like - around 20 minutes - and most of this time is spent downloading and installing updates on the Portal TV and its companion remote, which is strange given that it is a brand-new device.